jdlich/cas-docs/content/chapters/10-design-and-branding.md

 ### CSS

 The default styles are all contained in a single file located in `css/cas.css`.
 This location is set in `WEB-INF/classes/cas-theme-default.properties`.
-(Ignore the themes folder, it's nothing but leftovers from yesteryear.)
+(Ignore the themes folder, for now; it's an unsolved mystery.)

+The location of the theme's CSS file is configured in 'WEB-INF/classes/cas-theme-default.properties'.
+If you would like to create your own `css/custom.css` file, for example, you will need to update `standard.custom.css.file`:

+	standard.custom.css.file=css/custom.css

 CAS uses the [Fluid Skinning System]() CSS framework.
 More details about FSS can be found on their website.